 Tours: Please book in advance to ensure a guided tour.
 For those teachers who wish to self-guide, there is an information sheet available.

 What to bring: Bring along enough food and water for your party.
 Feel free to bring cameras etc., however the Fundy Trail Parkway is not responsible for lost or stolen articles.
 Items must be carried with you as there is no locker room to store items including valuables.
 The Fundy Trail recommends bringing a backpack to carry your belongings.

 Appropriate clothing: The Fundy Trail is an outdoor attraction.
 Please ensure that all students are dressed warmly and have extra layers in case the weather changes.
 It is always a good idea to carry rain gear.
 Please be advised that the weather changes frequently and rapidly.

-Washroom facilities: There are flush toilets located in the Interpretation Center as well as at Long Beach, with out-house facilities at various locations around the park.
+Washroom facilities: There are flush toilets located in the Interpretation Center as well as at Long Beach and the Walton Glen Reception Center, with out-house facilities at various locations around the park.